CarloLopezh1/portfolio-projects/project-2-predicting-premier-league-wins/README.md

-# Predicting Premier League Wins Using FIFA Player Ratings Using RStudio
+# Predicting Premier League Wins Using FIFA Player Ratings •
+# Built with RStudio

 This project explores how well FIFA video game player ratings can predict match outcomes in the English Premier League.
 By merging player-level FIFA data with Premier League match statistics, we created and tested predictive models with real-world implications — particularly in the context of sports betting.